Compassion Fatigue And You: How To Avoid Burnout And Prioritize Self-Care

 Are you experiencing symptoms of compassion fatigue?

 Suppose you’re looking to get support immediately.
 In that case, you might consider an online therapy platform such as BetterHelp, which offers a significant database of therapists specializing in various areas.
-Many care professionals seek help, and there is no shame in needing to be cared for, even when you are usually the caretaker.
+Many care professionals seek help, and there is no shame in seeking care, even when you are usually the caretaker.

 Takeaway

-While a career helping others may be rewarding, ensuring you have healthy self-care habits in place may ensure that your work doesn’t start to feel like too much.
-It can be easier to give back to others when you are energized and taking care of your mental and physical health.
+While a career helping others may be rewarding, healthy self-care habits may ensure that your work doesn’t start to take a toll on your mental health.
+Giving back to others can be easier when you are energized and caring for your mental and physical health.

-To prevent compassion fatigue and focus on your mental health and well-being, it is often helpful to understand that CF may develop from experiencing secondary traumatic stress.
-Healthcare professionals can often learn about compassion fatigue and the emotional toll it takes through continuing education classes.
-For other non-professional caregivers, it can be important to seek support through mental health care professionals.
+To prevent compassion fatigue and focus on your mental health and well-being, understand that CF may develop from experiencing secondary traumatic stress.
+Through continuing education classes, healthcare professionals can often learn about compassion fatigue and the emotional toll it takes.
+For other non-professional caregivers, seeking support through mental health care professionals can be crucial.
+Therapy can be an excellent form of self-care and self-compassion.
+If you want to speak to a mental health professional, consider contacting a counselor online or in your area for support.

 Ease stress and mental exhaustion